How to Fix Pluggable.php File Errors in WordPress (Complete Troubleshooting Guide)

 In this article, I’ll explain to you how to troubleshoot this error.

-What Causes Pluggable.php Errors?
+What Causes Pluggable.php File Errors in WordPress?

 Warning: Cannot modify header information – headers already sent by (output started at /home/username/mysite/wp-content/themes/mytheme/functions.php:103) in /home/username/mysite/wp-includes/pluggable.php on line 892

-First Rule: Don’t Edit Core Files
+Don’t Edit Core Files

 Though your instinct might tell you to edit the wp-includes/pluggable.php file, that’s a big no-no. Instead, check where the error originates, usually in your theme’s functions.php